Contact Ice Dam Removal Guys®

 Ultimately it’is up to you to check in with your technician early and often, and to sway his course of action if you feel the need.

-Beyond our 2-hour minimum, it’s up to you how long your Ice Dam Guy technician spends at your home, and it’s up to you to keep track of the time he spends on your property.
-Any work we do beyond the 2-hour minimum will be billed in 5-minute increments, and at the same hourly rate we charged for the rest of the job.
-Note: that minimum charge may change throughout the season as temperatures and snow-cover fluctuate.
+Beyond our 4-hour minimum, it’s up to you how long your Ice Dam Guys® technician spends at your home, and it’s up to you to keep track of the time he spends on your property.
+Any work we do beyond the 4-hour minimum will be billed in 5-minute increments, and at the same hourly rate we charged for the rest of the job.
+Note: This minimum charge will change throughout the season as temperatures, snow-cover, and ice build-up fluctuate.

 Important point #4: We use our signature chunk-cutting technique to remove ice from your roof.
 That means that rather than melting the ice from the top down, we remove a chunk of ice at a time and manually nudge each chunk off the roof once we’ve melted it free of your rooftop.
 That technique saves you hundreds or thousands of dollars.
 Many of the ice chunks freely fall from the roof.
 Rarely can we control exactly where they fall, but almost always they land without incident.